Get exclusive member benefits & effect social change. Join Today

 The outlook is very poor.
 On average, infants who develop Krabbe disease will die before age 2.
 Children who develop the disease later in life will live a bit longer, but typically die between 2 and 7 years after they are diagnosed.

 If both parents carry the genetic defect that causes Krabbe disease, there is a 25 percent chance of passing the disease to their child.
-The 25 percent risk of passing on the disease cannot be lowered if parents both carry the genetic mutation—the only way to avoided the risk if the carriers decide to not have children.
+The 25 percent risk of passing on the disease cannot be lowered if parents both carry the genetic mutation.
+The only way to avoid the risk is if the carriers decide to not have children.
 The parents can, however, find out if they carry the gene for Krabbe disease through a blood test.
 If there is a family history of Krabbe disease, prenatal tests can be done to screen the fetus for the condition.
 Genetic counseling is recommended for people with a family history of Krabbe disease if they are considering having children.

 Written by: Jacquelyn Cafasso

 Medically reviewed on: Jan 20, 2016: Steve Kim, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.